inyCation/contactUsPageInPHP/README.md

    git clone https://github.com/inyCation/contactUsPageInPHP C:/xampp/htdocs/contactUsPageInPHP
    ```

-5. Create a novel MySQL database and seamlessly import the provided SQL file:
+5. Database Setup:

-   - Open your preferred web browser and navigate to `http://localhost/phpmyadmin`.
+    Open http://localhost/phpmyadmin in your web browser.
-   - Opt for "New" to engender a fresh database, denoted as "contactUs," and subsequently press "Create."

-   - After successfully creating the database, navigate to it in the left sidebar and proceed to the "Import" tab, prominently situated at the top.
+    Create a database named "contactUs."

-   - Choose the "contactUs.sql" file from your cloned repository by pressing "Choose File."
-Thereafter, preserve the remaining configurations as default and execute the "Go" command to seamlessly import the SQL file into the database.
+    Navigate to the "Import" tab, choose the "contactUs.sql" file from the cloned repository, and execute the import.

 6. Access the web page via your web browser by inputting the subsequent URL: